 Ans.
 The Data Warehouse System has the following names –

 - Data Warehouse

 - Executive Information System

 Q 29.
 What is a Domain?

 Ans.
-A Domain comprises of nodes and services and serves as the fundamental administrative unit in the Informatica tool.
+A Domain comprises nodes and services and serves as the fundamental administrative unit in the Informatica tool.
 It categorizes all related relationships and nodes into folders and sub-folders depending upon the administration requirement.

 Q 30.
 Why should we partition a Session?

 Ans.
-Partition not only helps in optimizing a Session but also helps in loading colossal volume of data and improve the server’s operation and efficiency.
+Partition not only helps in optimizing a Session but also helps in loading a colossal volume of data and improve the server’s operation and efficiency.

 Q 31.
 What is Complex Mapping?

 Ans.
 Complex Mapping is a mapping with huge requirements based on many dependencies.
-It doesn’t necessarily need to have hundreds of 100 transformations, it can be a complex map even with 5 odd transformations.
+It doesn’t necessarily need to have hundreds of 100 transformations, it can be a complex map even with five odd transformations.
 In case the requirement has many business restrictions and constraints, it is complex mapping.